-Defined as an ancient wellness technique that propels a heightened state of awareness and focused attention, the different types of meditation are about training the mind and achieving a healthier perspective on life.
+Defined as an ancient wellness technique that propels a heightened state of awareness and focused attention, the different types of meditation to achieve enlightenment guide us toward stress release and a healthier perspective on life.

 Stemming from ‘meditatum’, a Latin term which means ‘to ponder’, meditation can help us seek a better connection with our body and create a higher awareness for our emotions and behaviours.
 Instead of looking at it as a way of turning off your negative thoughts and feelings, consider it an observation of emotions without indulging in judgment.